tominco/OpenCore-Install-Guide/troubleshooting/extended/opencore-issues.md

   * If not, please run Cmd/Ctrl+R with OpenCore to re-snapshot your config.plist

 Note that the entries are case-sensitive.

+## Stuck on `failed to boostrap img4 values`

+This appears to be caused by issues with secure boot.

+* Ensure secure boot is disabled in BIOS, and set Misc -> Security -> SecureBootModel to 'Disabled' rather than Default as shown in the guide.

 ## Receiving "Failed to parse real field of type 1"